pattpjy/my-coding-journey/_posts/2023-06-27-ThaiWordGameUxui.md

 By defining the app's goal and target audience, conducting user research, creating user personas, and understanding the user journey, we gained valuable insights that shaped our design decisions.
 Mapping out the page flow and creating wireframes allowed us to visualize the app's structure and ensure intuitive navigation.

-Next is find inspiration and create hi fidelity prototype.
+Next is find inspiration and create high- fidelity prototype.